 Solar Access.
-Ability of sunlight to strike a solar energy system.
 The access of a solar energy system to unobstructed, direct sunlight.

 Solar Orientation.
 1. Orientation of a structure in a way that encourages energy efficiency by creating optimum conditions for the use of passive and active solar strategies.
 2. Orientation of a structure for controlled solar gain.
 3. The relation of a building and its associated fenestration and interior surfaces to compass direction and, therefore, to the location of the sun.
 It is usually given in terms of angular degrees away from south, e.g., a wall facing due southeast has an orientation of 45 degrees east of south.